sergiotabanelli/mysqlnd_ms/docs/BOOK/QUICKSTART-AND-EXAMPLES/GLOBAL-TRANSACTION-IDS.md

 	}
 	...
 ```
-In previous example, GTID table counter is relative to the used php `session_id`,  `trx_id` counter is inserted with initial value 1 if not present otherwise incremented by 1.
+In previous example, GTID table counter is relative to the user php `session_id`,  `trx_id` counter is inserted with initial value 1 if not present otherwise incremented by 1.

 The [fetch_last_gtid](REFA:../PLUGIN-CONFIGURATION-FILE.md) is used to retrive last replicated GTID from slaves and last executed GTID from master.
 Query result will be used to check replication status against the GTID that mark current consistency state.